themarquisdesheric/amber-health/src/pages/articles/2020-02-10-symptoms-of-endometriosis.md

 Endometriosis symptoms have a <a href="https://www.ncbi.nlm.nih.gov/pubmed/15154905/" target="_blank" rel="noopener noreferrer">substantial impact on quality of life</a> including the physical, emotional, and social wellbeing of patients.
 Symptoms are reported to <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2860000/" target="_blank" rel="noopener noreferrer">disrupt all aspects of a patient’s daily lives</a> and are characterized by physical limitations that significantly disrupt health and work performance.
 It's no exaggeration to say that endometriosis can cost patients their <a href="https://drive.google.com/file/d/1fIVCGwNYAQfzW1ULc4CIEtxeN2eAVOjv/view?fbclid=IwAR0C80P8GY_oUzcNUPBERyXbL8I71LRXYSwUp6Zl3YzCfEUCype56z9c0Cc" target="_blank" rel="noopener noreferrer">bodily organs, bodily functions, dignity, financial security, careers, and so much more</a>.

-<blockquote class="blockquote">The impact of endometriosis-associated symptoms upon quality of life is multidimensional and more complex than just negatively affecting psychosocial parameters.
+<blockquote>The impact of endometriosis-associated symptoms upon quality of life is multidimensional and more complex than just negatively affecting psychosocial parameters.

 <cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/15715035/" target="_blank" rel="noopener noreferrer">- The Impact of Endometriosis Upon Quality of Life: A Qualitative Analysis
 </a></cite>